Treating erectile dysfunction

 You should not use a vacuum pump if you have a bleeding disorder or if you are taking anticoagulant medicines, which reduce the ability of your blood to clot.

-Side effects of vacuum pumps include pain or bruising, although these occur in less than a third of people.
+Side effects of vacuum pumps include pain or bruising, although these occur in less than a third of men.

-People who qualify for NHS prescriptions for ED treatments may be able to get a vacuum pump on the NHS (see above for more details).
-However, most people will need to buy one.
+Men who qualify for NHS prescriptions for erectile dysfunction treatments may be able to get a vacuum pump on the NHS (see above for more details).
+However, some men will need to buy one.

 The Sexual Advice Association produces a number of factsheets, including one on vacuum pumps that provides details of companies that supply them.

-If your ED does not respond to treatment, or you are unable or unwilling to use PDE-5 inhibitors or a vacuum pump, you may be given a medicine called alprostadil.
+If your erectile dysfunction doesn't respond to treatment, or you are unable or unwilling to use PDE-5 inhibitors or a vacuum pump, you may be given a medicine called alprostadil.
 This is a synthetic (man-made) hormone that helps to stimulate blood flow to the penis.

 Alprostadil is available as: